crazzfeng/sendcloud-docs/docs/Email Sending/tracking.md

 **Configurable Options:**

-✅ **Open Tracking**: Records email opens
+✅ **Open Tracking**: Records when emails are opened
-✅ **Click Tracking**: Tracks clicks on links in emails
+✅ **Click Tracking**: Tracks clicks on links within emails
-✅ **Unsubscribe Tracking**: Manages the user unsubscribe process and data collection
+✅ **Unsubscribe Tracking**: Manages user unsubscribe processes and data collection

 ## How Tracking Works

 **Open Tracking**: Inserts a 1-pixel transparent tracking image into the email HTML.
-When the email is opened, the email client automatically loads the image, sending a request to the Aurora SendCloud server to count the open event.
+When the email is opened, the email client automatically loads the image, sending a request to the Aurora SendCloud server to record the open event.

-**Click Tracking**: Replaces the original links in the email with tracking domain links containing parameters.
-When a user clicks a link, the request is first sent to Aurora SendCloud server (because the CNAME points to track2.sendcloud.net).
+**Click Tracking**: Replaces original links in the email with tracking domain links containing parameters.
+When a user clicks a link, the request is first sent to the Aurora SendCloud server (because the CNAME points to track2.sendcloud.net).
 After recording the click data, the system automatically redirects to the original target link.

 **Unsubscribe Tracking**: